haticedagli/haticedagli/README.md

 - 🔭 I am actively looking for a job
-- 🏢 I'm working as a backend developer at Alternatif Bank
+- 🏢 I'm working as a FullStack Developer at Alternatif Bank
 - 🌱 I’m currently learning Java Spring and other software technologies
 - 👯 I’m looking to collaborate on development in software
 - 💬 Ask me about all about software technologies